Active robustness against the detuning-error for Rydberg quantum gates: Active-robustness two-qubit Gates

-To our knowledge the achievable gate fidelity is fundamantally limited by the peak amplitude $\Omega_{p,c}^{\max}$ which also sets a timescale for the gate duration $T_g$.
-Here we fix $\Omega_{p,c}^{\max}/2\pi=150$ MHz, maintaining a high two-photon Rabi frequency $\Omega/2\pi = 5.625$ MHz, which restricts $T_g$ to be about 2.0 $\mu$s ensured by a minimal pulse area for qubit rotation \cite{PhysRevA.96.042306}.
-Other parameters $\Delta_0/2\pi=2.0$ GHz, $B/2\pi=2.0$ GHz are fixed for simplicity.
-That leaves a few gate parameters $(t_1,t_2,\omega)$ to be optimized.
-To find the DER pulse, we first minimize the cost function $J_{der}$ using a reasonable range for denoting detuning deviation $\epsilon_0/2\pi=0.8$ MHz.
-This realizes an exact $C_Z$ gate under optimal pulse parameters
+To our knowledge the achievable gate fidelity is fundamentally limited by the peak amplitude $\Omega_{p,c}^{\max}$ which also sets a timescale for the gate duration $T_g$.
+Here we fix $\Omega_{p,c}^{\max}/2\pi=150$ MHz, maintaining a high two-photon Rabi frequency $\Omega/2\pi = 5.625$ MHz, which restricts $T_g$ to be around $2.0$ $\mu$s ensured by a minimal pulse area for qubit rotation \cite{PhysRevA.96.042306}.
+Other parameters $\Delta_0/2\pi=2.0$ GHz, $B/2\pi=2.0$ GHz are kept constant throughout the paper.
+That leaves a few gate parameters $(t_1,t_2,\omega_1,\omega_2)$ to be optimized.
+In order to find the DER pulse, we comparably introduce two maximal deviations: $\epsilon_0/2\pi = (0.8,0.3)$ MHz, respectively corresponding to $\epsilon_0/\Omega = (14.2\%,5.3\%)$ for showing the power of optimization algorithm under different deviation degrees.
+We minimize the cost function $J_{der}$ for each $\epsilon_\delta$ within the range of $\epsilon_\delta\in [-\epsilon_0,\epsilon_0]$, which realizes an exact $C_Z$ gate with optimal pulse parameters shown in Table \ref{tab 1}.
+Note that we ignore the intermediate and Rydberg decays by $\gamma_{p,r}=0$ in the optimization, and focus on the robustness of the gate pulse against detuning deviations.